Sports Teams

 Curiously, of all groups polled, Asian-Americans seem to be the least opposed to preferential policies -- no majority is for them -- despite being the most discriminated against group when these are used.
 Someone might investigate what is going on there.

-Nobly and remarkably, the way these things go, Keziah Daum stood her ground, did not apologize for liking her dress -- which exemplifies her good taste -- and put the whole thing in perspective by saying, "It's just a dress."
+Nobly and remarkably, the way these things go, Keziah Daum stood her ground, did not apologize for liking her dress -- which exemplifies her good taste, and moral courage -- and put the whole thing in perspective by saying, "It's just a dress."
 Indeed.

 I am guilty of my own sartorial "cultural appropriation."
 Traveling in Syria and Turkey in 1970, I wore a kûfiyyah, , as at left, so that, with longish hair, I would not be mistaken for a hippie (in Arabic a "beetle," , khunfus, but which we heard as khamfus in Beirut).
 This was a sensible precaution.
 In Syria, longer hair at least attracted attention; in Lebanon you might be offered hashish, (literally, "grass," from ḥašša, , "to mow"), so that the dealers could tip off the police (for a kick-back), who would then arrest you and throw you into an Ottoman era prison; and in Turkey I saw a busload of Turks harrass, shout, rail at, and taunt some hippie back-packers who happened to be waiting on the street outside -- while I sat quietly, ignored, in my kûfiyyah.
-When I got to Greece, I decided that this precaution was both unnecessary and problematic for other reasons.
+When I got to Greece, I decided that this precaution was both unnecessary and problematic for other reasons -- at American universities now, wearing it would mean endorsing the killing of Jews by Terrorists.
 But no one had paid the slightest attention in Syria or Turkey.

 Meanwhile, the Washington Redskins have been denounced by most (all?) of the Democrats in Congress and have had the trademark protection of their name stripped from them, apparently on the principle that it is an ethnic slur.
 Critics of the team have had their fun suggesting disparaging references to Jews or others as alternative names for teams.
 Why anyone would want to call themselves an ethnic slur is an absurdity that apparently does not dawn on the critics, who, usually congratuating themselves on their cleverness, don't seem to have asked the most obvious question about the business.
 One wonders how such a senseless construction has proved so durable in American politics, although it is obviously ignored by most Americans and generates heat only in the political class who, as in every good law school, has learned to swallow camels and strain at gnats.
 Its very irrationality may now signify its importance to post-modern intellectuals who despise logic, truth, and honesty and glory in the naked lies of their political representatives.